Understanding AI: Classical Machine Learning vs. Generative AI

 Comparing Classical ML and Generative AI

 At its core, GenAI is based on ML – ML’s ability to recognize patterns enables GenAI to synthesize new material.
 When it comes to primary functions, ML analyzes existing data to make predictions, classifications, or decisions, while GenAI creates new content or data.
-On a practical level, ML systems excel at analyzing business data to address user questions, and GenAI virtual assistants build on this by answering calls with users to meet their needs.
+On a practical level, ML systems excel at analyzing business data to uncover insights and support decision-making, while GenAI virtual assistants build on these capabilities by addressing user needs in real time via calls and chatbot interactions.

 Though classical ML and GenAI both have wide-ranging applications across many industries, they differ in the types of data they typically work with and in their associated risks.
 ML often works best with structured and semi structured data, but GenAI works with all types of data, including unstructured.
 The compatibility of GenAI with more varied data creates opportunities for businesses to innovate and extract deeper insights from sources.